madrilene/eleventy-excellent/src/pages/index.md

 ## An Eleventy starter

-This [Eleventy](https://www.11ty.dev/) starter is based on [Andy Bell's](https://mastodon.social/@andy@bell.bz) talk 'Be the browser’s mentor, not its micromanager' and it's companion website buildexcellentwebsit.es.
+This [Eleventy](https://www.11ty.dev/) starter is based on [Andy Bell's](https://mastodon.social/@andy@bell.bz) talk 'Be the browser’s mentor, not its micromanager' and its companion website buildexcellentwebsit.es.

 In his words, it's about hinting the browser rather than micromanaging it, using progressive enhancement, CSS layout, fluid type & spacing, as well as modern CSS features.